KSanders7070/ERAM_2_GEOJSON/script_overview.md

 FOR SYMBOLS:

+- If the user elects to have Custom Properties turned on, the script will insert a custom key/values into the properties section of the feature detailing the .xml's MapObjectType.
+  - Example:
-- ???
+    - "ksanders7070_MapObjectType": "WAYPOINT"

 FOR TEXT:

-- If the user elects to have Custom Properties turned on, the script will insert a custom key/values into the properties section of the feature detailing the MapObjectType.
+- If the user elects to have Custom Properties turned on, the script will insert a custom key/values into the properties section of the feature detailing the .xml's MapObjectType.

-- Regardless if the user elects to have custom properties turned on, the script will create a property key of "text" and assign it the value for the .xml tag SymbolId.
+- Regardless if the user elects to have custom properties turned on or not, the script will create a property key of "text" and assign it the value for the .xml's tag SymbolId.
 Format: `"text": ["<SymbolId>"]`
   - Example:
     - "ksanders7070_MapObjectType": "WAYPOINT"
     - "text": ["ALEEE"]

-## CUSTOM PROPERTIES FOR SYMBOLS/TEXT

-For testing and organizational needs, the script will offer the user the option to turn on "Custom_Properties" for line features.
-This feature is turned off (F) by default.

-If the user elects to turn the feature on (T), the script will insert a custom key/values into the properties section of the feature detailing the MapObjectType, MapGroupId, and LineObjectId.
+- Along with creating the text feature in the _Text.geojson,the script will also create a feature for this text element as a "Symbol" in the `_Symbols`.geojson file using the same FilterGroup value. (i.e., after creating the text feature, run the symbol feature aswell but add the same `"text": ["<SymbolId>"]` property in the symbols file.)

 ## EFFICIENT LINESTRING HANDLING